selkie-cryptography/sha3-selkie/README.md

   `vprolq` rotates natively — roughly half the AVX2 round's instructions.
 CI gates it under Intel SDE, so it is exercised regardless of runner CPU.

-A width above what the target implements decomposes: `*X8` runs as two four-way permutations without AVX-512, and `*X2` on x86-64 pads to four rather than running scalar lanes, so asking for two never costs more than asking for four.
-A batch stays on the vector path only while its lanes move in lockstep: the first unequal-length `update` or read splits it into per-lane scalar sponges, each resuming its own stream.

 ## Constant-time

 Keccak has no data-dependent branches, memory indexing, or rotation amounts, so every hasher here is constant-time in its input, suitable for computing over secret values.

-Checked mechanically under Valgrind (`ct/`) on the scalar and AVX2 backends; Valgrind decodes neither FEAT_SHA3 nor AVX-512, so the remaining kernels rest on the same structural argument.
+Our `ct/` tests run Valgrind memcheck over every public hasher with the message bytes marked secret, so memcheck errors on any branch or address depending on them.
+Only the scalar and AVX2 kernels are traced, since Valgrind decodes neither the FEAT_SHA3 vector ops nor AVX-512.

 ## Testing

-- **NIST CAVP known-answer vectors** (`tests/cavp/`): the byte-oriented ShortMsg vectors for SHA3-256/512 and the ShortMsg plus VariableOut vectors for SHAKE128/256, spanning every message length across the rate-block boundaries, plus the Monte Carlo files, whose 100 checkpoints each chain 1000 hashes to catch sponge-state carryover bugs a one-shot digest can't.
-- **Differential property tests** (`tests/properties.rs`): every hasher is cross-checked against `libcrux-sha3` on arbitrary inputs and output lengths, alongside the sponge invariants (chunked absorb equals one-shot, chunked squeeze equals bulk, each batched lane equals the scalar hasher).
-- **Large data tests** (`tests/large_data.rs`): gigabyte-scale streamed hashes over a 251-byte pattern misaligned with both rates and the 8-byte lane, stressing incremental absorb across millions of permutations.
-- **Mutation tested** with `cargo-mutants`.
+Every test runs on five backend configurations (portable, AVX2, AVX-512 under Intel SDE, NEON, hybrid): the NIST CAVP known-answer vectors including the Monte Carlo chains, property tests and two fuzz targets checked differentially against `libcrux-sha3`, and cross-checks of each accelerated kernel against the scalar reference.
+Miri covers the portable backend for UB, an s390x `cross test` is the only proof the sponge's byte packing is endian-correct, and a release-mode job streams gigabytes through the incremental absorb.
+Mutation tested with `cargo-mutants`; the API gated by `cargo-semver-checks`.

 ## Status